maleenc/uzabase-main/README.md

 #### Required Parameters

 - `--input`: Specifies the input type.
+Possible values are rss and csv.
 - `--inputSource`: Specifies the source of the input.
+It can be either rss link or path to a local csv file
 - `--operation`: Specifies the operation to be performed.
+Values can be trim, replace or trim&replace
 - `--output`: Specifies the output type.
+Values can be file or print.

 #### Optional Parameters